-Rather than having a limited array of colors you could probably be enjoying the whole spectrum of the WARM color family.
+If WARM coloring is the first thing we notice about you, it could mean that you belong to the WARM Color Family.
+Rather than having a limited array of colors you could wearing and enjoying the whole spectrum of the WARM color palette.

-Why are some people still nervous about Color Analysis?
-Probably because they think their color choice is going to be severely limited.
-And this kind of Analysis does just that.
+Some people are still nervous about Color Analysis because they think their color choice is going to be severely limited.
+When the Seasons are broken up that's exactly what happens!

-When I was first introduced to Color Analysis I felt very 'put out' when I was given a small swatch and told what I 'could' and 'couldn't' wear by a very dogmatic consultant.
+When I was first came across Color Analysis I was given a small swatch and told what I 'could' and 'couldn't' wear!
 Probably like you, I don't like being 'told' what to do.
 Only you know what makes you feel good and what you need is choice.

-If your color direction is correct you will see many familiar and favorite shades and your own instincts are reinforced.
+If you've been correctly analyzed you will see familiar and favorite shades, you will feel comfortable!
 Color is a fabulous medium, it's here to be enjoyed and it's FUN!